bloominstituteoftechnology/java-catsanddogs/README.md

 ## Application Results

-Using the provided seed data, the given endpoint will product the stated output.
-Exand each endpoint to see it correct output.
+Using the provided seed data, the given endpoint will produce the stated output.
+Expand each endpoint to see it's correct output.

 <details>
 <summary>http://localhost:8080/dogs</summary>